 (For further information (or comments) on any of these, please feel free to e-mail me: pjwerner1[at]gmail.com)

-"Moral Perception Without (Prior) Background Knowledge", forthcoming in the Journal of Moral Philosophy.
+"Moral Perception Without (Prior) Background Knowledge", 2018 in the Journal of Moral Philosophy.

 Abstract: Proponents of impure moral perception claim that, while there are perceptual moral experiences, these experiences will epistemically depend on a priori justified moral knowledge.
 Proponents of pure moral perception claim that moral experiences can justify independently of substantive a priori moral knowledge.
 Some philosophers, most notably David Faraci (forthcoming), have argued that the pure view is mistaken, since moral perception requires previous moral background knowledge, and such knowledge could not itself be perceptual.
 I defend pure moral perception against this objection.
 I consider two ways to understand the notion of “background knowledge” that is crucial to the objection.
 On a (stronger) reading, the claim that background knowledge is necessary for moral perception is likely false.
 On a second and weaker reading, the claim is true, but the background knowledge in question could be perceptual, and thus compatible with pure moral perception.
 Thus, the objection fails.

-"A Posteriori Ethical Intuitionism and the Problem of Cognitive Penetrability", forthcoming in the European Journal of Philosophy.
+"A Posteriori Ethical Intuitionism and the Problem of Cognitive Penetrability", 2017 in the European Journal of Philosophy.